What Should You Expect in A Professional SEO Manager?

 The Role of a Professional SEO Manager

-So what exactly is the role of a professional SEO manager?
+So what exactly is the role of a professional SEO manager and how SEO works?
 Essentially, you are a marketing manager with a specific focus on SEO.
 You examine, assess, and improve the effectiveness of a business’ website.

 In this position, an SEO manager will help create and schedule web content that will be published on a regular basis.
 They will also establish a loyal online community for the site and grow and reinforce that loyalty through backlinks.